Toward robust early-warning models: A horse race, ensembles and model uncertainty: Horse race, aggregation and model uncertainty

 As proposed by \citet{Bussiere2006953}, we account for post-crisis and crisis bias by not including periods when a crisis occurs or the two years thereafter.
 The excluded observations are not informative regarding the transition from tranquil times to distress events, as they can neither be considered \textquotedblleft normal\textquotedblright{} periods nor vulnerabilities prior to crises.
 Following the same reasoning, observations 1--4 quarters prior to crises are also left out.
 To issue binary signals with method $m$, we need to specify a threshold value $\tau$ on the estimated probabilities $p_{n}^{m}$, which is set as to optimize Usefulness (as outlined in Section \ref{sub:Early-warning-as}).
 We assume a policymaker to be more concerned of missing a crisis than giving a false alarm.
 Hence, the benchmark preference $\mu$ is assumed to be 0.8.
 This reasoning follows the fact that a signal is treated as a call for internal investigation, whereas significant negative repercussions of a false alarm only descend from external announcements.

-For comparability, particularly in model aggregation, the output probabilities of each method are consistently transformed to reflect the distribution of the in-sample training data.
-The empirical cumulative distribution function is computed based on the in-sample probabilities for each method, and both the in-sample and out-of-sample probabilities are converted to percentiles of the in-sample probabilities.
+For comparability, we consistently transform output probabilities of each method into their own percentile distributions of in-sample data.
+This is particularly relevant for model aggregation, as it is important for model output to be on the same scale.
+More specifically, the empirical cumulative distribution function is computed based on the in-sample probabilities for each method, and both the in-sample and out-of-sample probabilities are converted to percentiles of the in-sample probabilities.

 \paragraph{Estimation strategies}

 With the aim of tackling the classification problem at hand, this paper uses two conceptually different estimation strategies.
 First, we use cross-validation for preventing overfitting and for objective comparisons of generalization performance.
 Second, we test the performance of methods when applied in the manner of a real-time exercise.